mokdevel/DarcMods/DarcMissions/docs/P_HELICOPTER_FLY.md

 - Configure as in the image
 - Open World Editor
 - Add the helicopter you just created and raise it from ground to the initial flight height.
 - Run.
-The helicopter should start to fly
+The helicopter should start to fly.

 <img src="https://github.com/mokdevel/DarcMods/blob/main/pics/choppersettings.png" width=30% height=30%>

 ## SDRC_ChopperComp values
 The component has default values that work quite well for the vanilla helicopters.

-NOTE: DarcMissions will modify these values via ``SDRC_HelicopterInfo``.
-For a new helicopter, remember to create a proper entry.
-You can always provide these to me to include in the main mod.

 * ``Auto Start`` : (bool) When helicopter is spawned in the world, if enabled, it will automatically start to fly from spawn position to First Destination.
 * ``Rotor Force Up`` : (float)(percentage) The force that pushes the helicopter upwards.
 A too high value will make the helicopter to raise too fast and does not look nice.
 The helicopter type/weight will affect so you may need to adjust this.